programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 references to develop structures that will help keep similar segments aligned across rows.

-For convenience, let’s put some markers in the text that won’t be confused with anything already present.
-We can easily distinguish these markers from existing text, and easily remove them later when we don’t need them.
-Let’s match time span references and put “\<t\>” at the beginning of them and “\</t\>” at the end, with the mnemonic “t” for time.
-We could put a more verbose marker in, like “\<time\>” or a more meaningless and untidy-looking one, like “asdfJKL;” as long as that sequence wasn’t for some reason already in our text.
-But in this exercise we will use markers like “\<t\>” If you have seen HTML or XML, these look a lot like the tags that mark elements.
+For convenience, let's put some markers in the text that won't be confused with anything already present.
+We can easily distinguish these markers from existing text, and easily remove them later when we don't need them.
+Let's match time span references and put "\<t\>" at the beginning of them and "\</t\>" at the end, with the mnemonic "t" for time.
+We could put a more verbose marker in, like "\<time\>" or a more meaningless and untidy-looking one, like "asdfJKL;" as long as that sequence wasn't for some reason already in our text.
+But in this exercise we will use markers like "\<t\>" If you have seen HTML or XML, these look a lot like the tags that mark elements.
 We are not creating acceptable HTML or well-formed XML by doing this, and we will remove these markers quickly, but there is a resemblance.